malikfm/SparkStreamingHBase/README.md

 * Apache HBase 1.x

 ## Using this project
-This project consists of two main class:
+This project consists of two main classes:
 * ProducerMain: read hourly time series of humidity data (humidity.json) then send to Kafka.
 * ConsumerMain: consume data from Kafka, transform the data then save to HBase.